bensu/cljs-react-test/README.md

 ## Run the Tests

-First download the repo and compile the tests:
+First download the repo:

     git clone https://github.com/bensu/cljs-react-test
     cd cljs-react-tests

-    lein cljsbuild once tests
+And then run the tests with [doo](https://github.com/bensu/doo):

-You can then run them either with PhantomJS or SlimerJS:
+    lein doo slimer test

-    phantomjs vendor/test/unit-test.js vendor/test/phantomjs-shim.js target/testable.js
+Or if you want to use PhantomJS:

-    slimerjs vendor/test/unit-test.js target/testable.js
+    lein doo phantom test

 I've had better experiences with SlimerJS than with PhantomJS.
-It is not currently possible to run `lein cljsbuild auto tests` with a notify command because the tests script (`unit-test.js`) must be manually stopped (you can use Ctrl+C in your terminal).
-This will hopefully be solved soon.

 ## Contributions